AES-256 Encrypted PTT

 Transport securityTLS 1.3 + cert pinningN/ATLS (varies)

-Device bindingECDSA hardware keyRadio ID (spoofable)Username/password only
+Device bindingHardware-backed keyRadio ID (spoofable)Username/password only

-Replay protectionYes (AAD + timestamp)NoVaries
+Replay protectionYes (authenticated + timestamped)NoVaries

 Encrypted PTT for Your Team